An Introduction to Mediation: Thinking Outside the Box in Tennessee Family Law

 There are very few legal disputes, particularly in family law, that cannot benefit from mediation.
 If you haven’t realized it yet, when compared to litigation, mediation saves time and money.
 It also keeps disputes private so your personal business isn’t argued out in court for everyone to hear.
 The majority of cases that go to mediation settle that very day, but of the ones that don’t many end up settling shortly thereafter.
 Sometimes people just need a couple days to think about what was said during the mediation.

-If you have any questions about mediation or any other aspect of family law in Tennessee, we invite you to contact us through this site or call us at 931-398-5200.
+If you have any questions about mediation or any other aspect of family law in Tennessee, we invite you to contact us now.